mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 ## Final class or method

-A final class cannot be derived and a final method cannot be overriden.
+A final class cannot be derived and a final method cannot be overridden.
 Use `final` keyword for this purpose:

 ```cpp
 struct Base